ateucher/lutz/README.md

 downloads](https://cranlogs.r-pkg.org/badges/lutz)](https://cran.r-project.org/package=lutz)
 <!-- badges: end -->

-# lutz (look up timezones)
+# lutz (look up time zones)

-## Lookup the timezone of coordinates
+## Lookup the time zone of coordinates

-Input latitude and longitude values or an `sf/sfc` POINT object and get back the timezone in which they exist.
+Input latitude and longitude values or an `sf/sfc` POINT object and get back the time zone in which they exist.
 Two methods are implemented.
 One is very fast and uses Rcpp in conjunction with source data from (<https://github.com/darkskyapp/tz-lookup/>).
 However, speed comes at the cost of accuracy - near time zone borders away from populated